Antichrist (film): Plot

-An unnamed couple has sex in their Seattle apartment while their toddler son, Nic, climbs up to the bedroom window and falls to his death.
+An unnamed couple have sex in their Seattle apartment while their unsupervised infant son, Nic, climbs up to the bedroom window and falls out of it to his death.
 The mother collapses at the funeral and spends the next month in the hospital crippled with atypical grief.
 The father, a therapist, is skeptical of the psychiatric care she is receiving and takes it upon himself to treat her personally with psychotherapy.
 She reveals that her second greatest fear is nature, prompting him to try exposure therapy.
-They hike to their isolated cabin in the woods called Eden, where she spent time with Nic the previous summer while writing a thesis criticizing gynocide.
-During the hike, he encounters a doe that shows no fear of him and has a stillborn fawn hanging halfway out of her.
+They hike to their isolated cabin in the woods, called Eden, where she spent time with Nic the previous summer while writing a thesis criticizing gynocide.
+During the hike, he encounters a deer that shows no fear of him and has a stillborn fawn hanging halfway out of her.

 During sessions of psychotherapy, the woman becomes increasingly grief-stricken and manic, often demanding forceful sex.
-The area becomes increasingly sinister to the man; acorns rapidly pelt the metal roof, he wakes up with a hand covered in swollen ticks and finds a self-disemboweling red fox that tells him, "Chaos reigns!"
-In the dark attic the man finds the woman's thesis studies, which includes violent portraits of witch-hunts, and a scrapbook in which her writing becomes increasingly frantic and illegible.
-She reveals that while writing, she came to believe that all women are inherently evil.
-The man reprimands her for this, and in a frenzied moment, they have violent intercourse at the base of an ominous dead tree, where bodies are intertwined within the exposed roots.
+The area becomes increasingly sinister to the man; acorns rapidly pelt the metal roof, he wakes up with a hand covered in ticks that have fed on his blood, and he encounters a self-disemboweling red fox that tells him "chaos reigns."
+In the dark attic, the man finds the woman's thesis studies, which include violent portraits of witch hunts and a scrapbook in which her writing becomes increasingly frantic and illegible.
+She reveals that, while writing, she came to believe that all women are inherently evil.
+The man reprimands her for this and, in a frenzied moment, they have violent sex at the base of an ominous dead tree where bodies are intertwined within the exposed roots.
 He suspects that Satan is her greatest hidden fear.